 The National Bureau of Statistics (NBS), in 2011, conducted the General Household Survey (GHS) under the auspices of the Annual NBS/CBN Collaborative Survey initiative.
 The result of the survey showed that the national unemployment rate increased to 23.9 per cent in 2011, from 21.4 per cent in 2010.
 The unemployment rate in the rural and urban areas was 25.6 and 17.1 per cent, compared with 20.7 and 22.8 per cent, respectively, in 2010.
-The unemployment rate by gender was 23.5 and 24.3 per cent for males and females, respectively.
+The unemployment rate is and females, respectively.